splunk/public-o11y-docs/sp-oncall/spoc-integrations/victorops-solarwinds-integration.rst

     Service API Endpoint*
 6. In the **Body to POST**, copy/paste an applicable **Trigger Action** payload from below
-7. For **Content Type** you’ll want to set it to \_“application/json\_” and for **Authentication** you can leave it at “*None*”.
+7. For **Content Type** you'll want to set it to \_“application/json\_” and for **Authentication** you can leave it at “*None*”.
-8. You can configure the rest of the settings however you’d like and when you’re done be sure to save your changes.
+8. You can configure the rest of the settings however you'd like and when you're done be sure to save your changes.
 9. Select **Next** to open the **Reset Action** tab, and again click to **Add Action**
 10. In the **Body to POST**, copy/paste the corresponding **Reset